axamei/sassyinphilly/README.md

   * Windows will also need (Putty and PuttyGen)[http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html] in order to be able to connect to your virtual server
 3. Download workshop [Vagrantfile](https://github.com/kevinreiss/sassyvagrant/archive/master.zip)
 4. Change to the directory where you extracted the workshop file and run ```vagrant up```.
 Windows users should review (Guide to Vagrant on Windows)[http://www.sitepoint.com/getting-started-vagrant-windows/].
-5. After Vagrant competes it's initialization you should be able to run `vagrant ssh` and enter the virtual machine to being interacting with the workshop materils.
+5. After Vagrant competes it's initialization you should be able to run `vagrant ssh` and enter the virtual machine to being interacting with the workshop materials.
 Windows users will need to review the section "Now I Can Access my Server, Right?" in the guide linked in the last step.
-6. After all the previous steps are down your workshop project will be located at ```/home/vagrant/sassinphilly``` on your vagrant box.
+6. After connecting via SSH to your virtual server you will find project will be located at ```/home/vagrant/sassinphilly``` on your vagrant box.

 ### Getting sassy without the terminal

 [CodeKit](https://incident57.com/codekit/) (Mac OS X) - CodeKit is a tool to compile Sass, LESS, Stylus, Jade and much more.
 It comes with Bower so you can import and manage dependencies / libraries simply.
 It also refreshes browsers across devices.

 [Prepros](http://prepros.io) (Windows, Mac OS X and Linux) - Prepros is a tool to compile Sass, LESS, Stylus, Jade and much more with automatic CSS prefixing.
 It comes with built in server for cross browser testing and automatic browser refresh.

 ## Why Sass?

 Because.
 Wide support, even Bootstrap (4) switched to Sass.

 ## Where to Begin?
 CSS Audit!